DIY Conservatory

 Building Work Involved

-A standard conservatory that is built by a specialist conservatory installation company will attach the timer or PVC-u framework onto a dwarf-wall or base.
+Standard conservatories built by a specialist conservatory installation company will attach the timber or PVC-u framework onto a dwarf-wall or base.
 Whilst this is possible in DIY conservatories you can also buy ones that basically are bolted down onto the floor.
 Therefore, the work schedule varies for different types and builds.

 The company that you buy the DIY conservatory from should provide you with complete plans and a to do list.
 But roughly should comprise of: